-Access Every Blocked Egyptian Website with this ToolLast Updated by Gray Williams on May 30, 2019
+Access Every Blocked Egyptian Website with this ToolLast Updated by John Bennet on April 14, 2020

 After being the subject of a scathing international report on its Internet censorship practices in the summer of 2018, Egypt responded by passing a “cybercrime law” in August 2018 that reinforced the country’s censorship practices and legalized its ability to block websites.

 Article 7 of the law legalizes the Egyptian government’s ability to block internal access to any website that it says is “a threat to national security or the national economy.”

 Because of the shape of Egypt’s government, the law means the ruling party can block any website it wishes for just about reason.
 The practice isn’t new, but has been going on for a while, with the official doctrine just reinforcing Egypt’s stance against reporters and bloggers who seek to report on the country without its permission.
 Egypt currently has some 36 journalists detained.